 Comments: Add a statement at the beginning stating when/how the client knows it needs to use the “largeDataPolling” feature of OMA Push.
 Also, remove repetition and reword as necessary?

 Reply: The proposed CR59 (section 5: OMA Push area) addresses the comments accordingly.

+R01: Makes largePollingNotification a root element so that it can be fired as a single notification by itself (if/when needed) without being wrapped inside a notificaionList.